 Mutiny on the Santa Monica – 16 July 1781

-The Santa Monica had been built at Cartagena during 1777, but after a mere two years in the Spanish service had been captured off the Azores on 14 September 1779 by the Pearl 32, Captain George Montagu.
+The Santa Monica had been built at Cartagena during 1777, but after a mere two years in the Spanish service she had been captured off the Azores on 14 September 1779 by the Pearl 32, Captain George Montagu.
 After repairs and a coppering at Portsmouth she had been commissioned by Linzee in August 1780, prior to joining Hood’s reinforcements.
-Her crew was inexperienced, undermanned, and included a number of pressed Scots, Shetlanders and Orkney-men, but the 43 year-old Linzee, although only a post captain of four and a half year’s seniority, had a great deal of experience, much of it under the no-nonsense Hood who had married Linzee’s much older cousin in 1749.
+Her crew was inexperienced, undermanned, and included a number of pressed Scots, Shetlanders, and Orkney-men, but the 43-year-old Linzee, although only a post captain of four and a half year s seniority, had a great deal of experience, much of it under the no-nonsense Hood who had married Linzee’s much older cousin in 1749.
 He was however a fussy man who was prone to inflicting arbitrary and undignified punishments, and these conflicted with the normal naval discipline which the seamen were accustomed to and respected.